starknet-edu/counter-workshop/README.md

       struct Storage {}
   }
   ```
-- Remove the code from the `lib.cairo` file and define the `counter` module
+- In the `lib.cairo` file remove the code and define the `counter` module

 > **Note:** Using any other name will disrupt upcoming steps.